 Meetings of the individual committees and task forces may be held at a time and place (including by phone or virtually) as determined by a majority of the committee or task force members; by the Board President; or, by the Board of Directors.
-Notice of committee and task force meetings is handled under the same provisions for board meetings, including the ability to waive notice requirements.
-A simple majority constitutes a quorum for any committee or task force meeting.
-Proxy voting is not permitted.
-Every committee or task force will create minutes or reports of its meetings for Board review including dates, roll call information and decisions made (if any are authorized).
+Every committee or task force will create minutes or reports of its meetings for Board review including dates, roll call information and decisions made.

-VIII.
+VII.
 Executive Officers, Employees, & Independent Contractors